Start9Labs/btcpayserver-startos/README.md

-# Wrapper for hello-world
+# Wrapper for BTCPay Server

-`hello-world` is a simple, minimal project to serve as a template for creating an app for the Embassy.

 ## Dependencies